S-hypersimplices, pulling triangulations, and monotone paths: Introduction

 We close with some questions and ideas regarding $S$-hypersimplices in Section~\ref{sec:misc}.

 \textbf{Acknowledgements.} This paper grew out of a project that was part of the course \emph{Polytopes, Triangulations, and Applications} at Goethe University Frankfurt in spring 2018.
 We thank Anastasia Karathanasis for her support in the early stages of this project.
-We also thank Jes\'{u}s de Loera and Georg Loho for many helpful remarks.
+We also thank Jes\'{u}s de Loera, Georg Loho, and the anonymous referee for many helpful remarks.